GoogleCloudPlatform/gke-networking-recipes/gateway/single-cluster/global-l7-xlb-https-backend/README.md

     rm certificate.pem key.pem
 ```

-1. Log in to each cluster and create namespace (in order to place the certificate there already in advance)
+1. Create the namespace in the cluster (in order to place the certificate there already in advance)

   ```bash
   kubectl create namespace gxlb-demo-ns1 kubectl create namespace gxlb-demo-ns2
   ```

-1. Log in to each cluster and create secret for self-signed certificate
+1. Create the secrets for the self-signed certificate in each namespace

    ```bash
    kubectl create secret generic haproxy-cert --from-file=mycert.pem -n gxlb-demo-ns1